Current Position: History>>2004

 Annual Review

 The year of 2004 was a golden year for Chinese Internet industry.
-Thanks to the new operational mode with Chinese characteristics, a number of portal websites started to make profit, and the growing number of netizens and the thriving Internet industry constituted a positive cycle of development.The e-commerce market saw more and more new entrants.
-The flooding of foreign capital and their competition with local capital drove the e-commerce market into flourish and intensified the competition among e-commerce brands.
-The listing of Chinese companies in the United States and foreign capital's investment in Chinese companies were all closely watched.
-The capital flow showed investors' interest and confidence in China's e-commerce market.
+Thanks to the new operational mode with Chinese characteristics, a number of portal websites started to make profit, and the growing number of netizens and the thriving Internet industry constituted a positive cycle of development.The e merce market saw more and more new entrants.
+The flooding of foreign capital and their petition with local capital drove the e merce market into flourish and intensified the petition among e merce brands.
+The listing of Chinese panies in the United States and foreign capital's investment in Chinese panies were all closely watched.
+The capital flow showed investors' interest and confidence in China's e merce market.

 Shanda Games Ltd. went listed on NASDAQ, winning the title of China's first concept stock of online games.
 Despite the bear market, its stock performance was good.
 In the same year, Shanghai Zhengtu Network was founded and started to develop its first MMORPG, Zhengtu.
 Shanda and Zhengtu later became two main participants and rivals in China's online game market and provided several influential games for users.